John Heathcoat

-John Heathcoat (7 August 1783 – 18 January 1861) was an English inventor from Duffield, Derbyshire.
-During his apprenticeship he made an improvement to the warp-loom, so as to produce mitts of a lace-like appearance.
-He set up his own business in Nottingham but was forced to move away to Hathern in Leicestershire, and after this new factory was attacked by former Luddites in 1816 he moved the business to Tiverton in Devon where it became most successful and established the Tiverton lace-making industry.
+John Heathcoat (7 August 1783 – 18 January 1861) was an English inventor and politician.
+During his apprenticeship he made an improvement to the warp-weighted loom, so as to produce mitts of a lace-like appearance.
+He set up his own business in Hathern but then set up a new factory in Loughborough.
+After this new factory was attacked by former Luddites in 1816, who were based in Nottingham, he moved the business to Tiverton in Devon where it became most successful and established the Tiverton lace-making industry.

-Later in life he served as Member of Parliament for Tiverton.

 Early life

-Heathcoat was born at Duffield near Derby and was apprenticed to a frame-smith at Hathern.
+Heathcoat was born on 7 August 1783, at Duffield, Derbyshire, and was apprenticed to a frame-smith at Long Whatton but soon changed to another framesmith at Hathern.

 Career

 Leicestershire

 During his apprenticeship he made an improvement in the construction of the warp-loom, so as to produce mitts of a lace-like appearance by means of it.
 He began business on his own account at Nottingham, but finding himself subjected to the intrusion of competing inventors he removed to Hathern (near Loughborough) in Leicestershire.
-There in 1808 he constructed a machine capable of producing an exact imitation of real pillow-lace.
-This machine-made lace was also called 'English net' or bobbinet.
+In 1808, he constructed a machine capable of producing an exact imitation of real pillow-lace.
+This machine-made lace was also called "English net" or bobbinet.

 This was by far the most expensive and complex textile apparatus until then existing; and in describing the process of his invention Heathcoat said in 1836, "The single difficulty of getting the diagonal threads to twist in the allotted space was so great that, if now to be done, I should probably not attempt its accomplishment."
 Some time before perfecting his invention, which he patented in 1809, he removed to Loughborough, where he entered into partnership with Charles Lacy, a Nottingham manufacturer; but in 1816 their factory was attacked by former Luddites, thought to be in the pay of the lacemakers of Nottingham, and their 55 lace frames were destroyed.
 The damages were assessed in compensation by the King's Bench at £10,000; but as Heathcoat declined to expend the money in the county of Leicester he never received any part of it.